Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 Swadini Reptile Park

-To have an interesting view into the world of reptiles this is definately the place to be!
+To have an interesting view into the world of reptiles this is definitely the place to be!

-Daily demonstrations are performed with exotic and indiginous snakes, crocodiles etc.
+Daily demonstrations are performed with exotic and indigenous snakes, crocodiles etc.

 Have your picture taken with a giant boa and enjoy refreshments in the tea garden while watching the free ranging spider monkeys play.